This interactive map shows how many people are fully vaccinated in areas across Scotland

 According to the latest statistics, young men aged 18-29 in Scotland continue to be the lowest group vaccinated for both first and second dose vaccinations in the country.

-Data published on Thursday August 5 put the rate of men between the ages of 18-29 in Scotland receiving their first dose of the vaccine at 71.2% – an almost five percent difference when compared to 75.4% of women in the same age bracket receiving their first vaccine dose.
+Data published on Thursday 12 August put the rate of men between the ages of 18-29 in Scotland receiving their first dose of the vaccine at 71.4% – over a four percent difference when compared to 75.6% of women in the same age bracket receiving their first vaccine dose.

 “While we are aware of some vaccine hesitancy in some communities, and are undertaking measures to address this, it should be noted that we are still in the active delivery stage of the vaccination programme.